cysouw/diathesis/text/c06_prepositions.md

 ### [ NAG | NAP ] Genitive governed antipassive+accusative {#sec:prepositions-genitive-antipassive-accusative}

-The genitive ditransitive in this group allow for an alternative formulation of the genitive argument as a prepositional phrase with *von* and subsequent dative noun phrase.
+The genitive ditransitives in this group allow for an alternative formulation of the genitive argument as a prepositional phrase with *von*.
 Given a suitable context, such prepositional phrases can in most cases be left out.

-As with many genitives in German, some verbs are losing the possibility to occur with a genitive, leaving other alternants as the only option.
-For example, the verb *erinnern* 'remind' could be used with a genitive until ±1850 [@next a].
-Today, the preposition seems to be only possibility [@next b].
-Note that the prepositions with these verbs are governed prepositions [@next c].
+As genitive arguments are generally disappearing in German, many verbs in this section are also losing the possibility to occur with a genitive, leaving the antipassive alternant as the only option.
+For example, the verb *erinnern* 'to remind' could be used with a genitive until ±1850 [@next a].
+Today, the prepositional *an* antipassive seems to be only possibility [@next b].
+Note that the prepositions with the verbs in this section are governed prepositions [@next c].

 ::: ex
 a.
 Ich erinnere dich des Versprechens.